brendanbrundage/brendanbrundage.github.io/_pages/research.md

 Uneven Development with Unlimited Supplies of Labor.

-Exchange Rate Devaluations and Caribbean Development
+Exchange Rate Devaluations and Caribbean Development.

 WASH and Women's Empowerment in Haiti. (with Alex Bernasek, Niroj Bhattari, and Arisa Thongngam)